hoangduytran/blender-manual/manual/editors/graph_editor/fcurves/editing.rst

    are uneven spaces between frames.
 If keys are on subframes, e.g. a 60fps file in a 30fps scene, increase this value to 2.
 Blend
-   A 0-1 value to blend from original curve to filtered curve.
+   A value between 0 and 1 for blending between the original curve and the smoothed one.
 Blend In/Out
-   The number of frames at the start and end for which to blend between the filtered and unfiltered curve.
+   The number of frames at the start and end for which to blend between the original and smoothed curve.
-   This can help reducing jumps in the animation at the selection border.
-At value 1 it only locks the first and last frame of the selection to the original position.
+   This can help reduce jumps in the animation at the selection border.
+At value 1, it only locks the first and last frames of the selection to their original values.